Updated on: September 2, 2025

 I was also pleasantly surprised to see that 1Password offers educational materials on their website, including free guides that teach you how to implement good cybersecurity practices in your home.
 I followed a guide on how to share passwords with other family members securely and found it helpful.
 There are even suggestions on how to deal with real-life situations, such as breaking up with a partner who had access to your accounts.

 Priced at $4.99 / month, 1Password Families offers coverage for up to 5 users and 5 guests, but you can add more family members for a prorated fee.
-There’s no money-back guarantee, but families can try 1Password using a 14-day trial.
+It’s a bit disappointing that 1Password doesn’t offer a permanent free plan or a money-back guarantee, but families can try it using its 14-day trial.

 Bottom Line: